Digital Nomad Life in Saudi Arabia

 We asked people in Saudi Arabia if they could share any humorous cultural blunders they commited.
 They wrote:

 "In Saudi Arabia, it is important to remember to dress conservatively, obey local laws and customs, and to always defer to the wishes and decisions of the local host.
 Greeting should be done in a respectful and formal manner, with a shake of the hand for men and a small nod of the head for women.
 Refrain from physical contact with members of the opposite sex and avoid making any negative remarks about the Saudi Arabian government or Saudi customs.
-Additionally, eating, drinking, and smoking should only be done in private, and family relationships should be respected at all times," said one expat in Saudi Arabia.
+Additionally, eating, drinking, and smoking should only be done in private, and family relationships should be respected at all times," explained one foreigner living in Saudi Arabia.

 Get Quote